 Manually Editing NCache Configuration

-- Enable/disable logs through config.ncconf by specifying the
+- Enable/disable the logs through the config.ncconf by specifying the

 <logging>tag under the